Geology of Ohio

-Stratigraphy, Tectonics & Geologic History
+Stratigraphy, tectonics and geologic history

 The oldest igneous and metamorphic rocks in Ohio date to the Precambrian.
 They remain poorly understood, except for a few deep boreholes.
 Central and eastern Ohio is underlain by the metamorphic rocks belonging to the Grenville Province—an ancient plate that collided with the Superior Province of Proto-North America in the Proterozoic eon, beginning slightly more than one billion years ago.

 In Ohio, the Grenville Province and Superior Province are separated by the Grenville Front, which underlies the Cincinnati Arch and Findlay Arch.
 West of the Grenville Front is a series of rifts, similar to the modern rifts in East Africa that form the Red Sea.
 The rifts in western Ohio form part of the East Continent Rift Zone, which is covered in six kilometers of undeformed sandstones and other silicate sedimentary rocks.

 The collision of the Grenville Province with Proto-North America resulted in the long-lasting Grenville orogeny, producing a tall mountain range.
 However, the mountain range eroded to an undulating plain, bounded by rift valleys in the west, by the start of the Paleozoic.